gphat/bullfinch/docs/GUIDE.md

 Bullfinch will try and survive if Kestrel does down or if it otherwise loses it's network connection.
 This setting controls how many times Bullfinch will attempt to reconnect before giving up and exiting.
 This helps you survive any planned or unplanned Kestrel outages.
+Defaults to 5.

 ### retry_time ###

 This setting controls how long a worker will sleep before trying to reconnect.
 If an error occurs then it we will sleep for `retry_time` seconds, then try to reconnect.
 If this fails, it will try again, up to `retry_attempts` times.
+Defaults to 20 seconds.

 ### worker_count ###